333Kenji/indeedjobscraper/README.md

 ---

 ### Project Description
-Note: For a step-by-step walkthrough of this entire process I recommend checking out the series of notebooks located in the docs folder.
-These are expanded versions of the same code contained in the application itself but contain all visualizations along wih dynamic statistical explanations drawn directly from the most current dataset.
+Below you will find an in-depth guide to this project, howver I do recommend the jupyter notebooks located in the docs folder.
+These are expanded versions of the same code contained in the application itself but contain all visualizations along wih dynamic statistical explanations drawn directly from the most recent scraping.

 ---